 The following month, Delta was hit with another incident, which Steve Goldstein describes in his story, mentioned above.
 Another incident, in October, involving Delta saw a medical issue on board one of its aircraft.
 In response, a young, black woman tried to alert a member of the cabin crew that she was a doctor; the woman was told to sit down.
 “Oh no, sweetie, we are looking for actual physicians,”a cabin crew member allegedly told her.
 The young doctor detailed the event on her Facebook page.

 We’d heard PR pros complain that Delta lagged in its responses to these incidents.
 Perhaps.
 At least the brand is acknowledging the issue and providing training.
-The bad news, is Delta is the last of the big 4 U.S. airlines to provide such training to cabin crews, following United, American and Southwest, according to Bloomberg.
+The bad news: Delta is the last of the big 4 U.S. airlines to provide such training to cabin crews, following United, American and Southwest, according to Bloomberg.
 Apparently the airline’s executives were provided such training previously.
-Also troubling: As we write this blog on Jan.
+(Good, but what about its public-facing employees?)
+Also troubling: As we write this blog Jan.
 18, there’s no mention of diversity training on the Delta media site.
+That would have been a good story to get out to media.

 Yet Delta is not the sole airline being hit.
 Indeed, due to a rise in discrimination-related incidents on aircraft in 2016, the Department of Transportation earlier this month issued guidelines for airline personnel on nondiscrimination.
 It also provided passengers with documents explaining their rights.